motagiyash/vhdl_fifo/README.md

 # vhdl_fifo
-Basic fifo design in vhdl
+This Basic fifo design in vhdl
+I have used read and write pointer as a 'signal' therefore all assignments happen in next cycle.